 v11.
 Keep clear of evil, letting the Word of God expose it.
 Let us set our face against the works of darkness.

 v12.
 It is even difficult to speak of such shameful things openly.

-v13-14a.
-Once such deeds, practiced in secret, yes, even within the congregation, are illumined by God's Word, they are exposed and seen for what they are.
-Yet, not only is the light is "capable of 'showing up' everything for what it really is.
+v13.
+Once such deeds are illuminated by God's Word, particularly within a congregational setting, then they are seen for what they are.
+Yet, not only is the light "capable of 'showing up' everything for what it really is.
 It is even possible (after all, it happened with you!) for light to turn the thing it shines upon into light also", J.B.
 Phillips.
 The light of Christ's Word has the power to renew.

 Live as children of light|

 Although we are primarily responsible for our own actions before God, there is a sense where the community of believers is bound to take responsibility for the sexual behavior of fellowship members.
 So, when Paul writes to the Ephesian churches, he takes time to teach them about sexual immorality.
 We should take time to note his words.